 Do you enjoy the gradual cool down when summer slides into fall or do you prefer the excitement that surrounds the first snowfall of the year?
 No matter which season is your favorite, you’ll enjoy four distinct seasons when you live in New Jersey.
 There’s always plenty to do outdoors.
 Surf or swim at the beach in the summer, enter a 10K or enjoy the colorful foliage in the fall, ski or snow tube in the winter, and bike or hike in the spring.

 The State Offers a Reciprocal Tax Agreement with PA

 Do you commute to Pennsylvania every day?
 Thanks to New Jersey’s reciprocal tax agreement with Pennsylvania, you’ll pay taxes in the state where you live, rather than where you work.
 That agreement helps you avoid headaches at tax time.

 Your Children Will Receive an Excellent Education

 Are you ready to pack your belongings and head to New Jersey?
 We welcome new residents at Country Classics and will work hard to help you find the perfect house.
-Our communities, Fox Brook at Montgomery and Country Classics at Hillborough, offer spacious new homes with all the amenities you desire.
-Call us today to learn more about our communities.
+Our Central New Jersey communities offer spacious new homes with all the amenities you desire.
+Contact us today to learn more about our current floor plans and availability.